HanzelkaJan/weather-shenanigans/README.md

 dotnet run https://pastebin.com/raw/PMQueqDV
 ```

+Application can be safely terminated using SIGINT/SIGTERM (Ctrl + C)

 # Notes
 Application has next to no console output, so it might be hard to tell if it's running properly.